Packebian/Backend-controller/docs/controllers/user.md

 + Response 404 (application/json)

 ### Update a User [PUT]
-To update a User, only the id is required.
-Every other field are optionnal.
+Every field is optionnal.
 Here is an example of a request updating the firstname and lastname of a user.

 + Request (application/json)